AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

      You can keep the Analytics source connector running until you are familiar and comfortable with the differences. <!--elaborate on what those differences are? -->

     The Analytics source connector as a stand-alone implementation is not a recommended long-term method for using Customer Journey Analytics.
-This is because of high latency, cluttered and complex schemas, reliance on Adobe Analytics nomenclature (prop, eVar, and so forth), and difficulty in eventually moving from the source connector to the recommended Web SDK implementation.
+This is because of high latency, cluttered and complex schemas, reliance on Adobe Analytics nomenclature (prop, eVar, and so forth), and difficulty in eventually moving from the Analytics source connector to the recommended Web SDK implementation.

 ### Detailed recommended upgrade steps